Accessibility

 We recognise there is a variety of devices that the community choose to connect with us.
 These include personal computers, laptops, tablets and mobile phones.
 Our website is designed to respond to the type of device being used to view and interact with our website to then display in the most effective way.

 Our website has been designed to help you access all the information you need to know quickly and easily.
+Find your way around the website using:

 We make every effort to ensure this website is easy to read using ‘plain English’ wherever possible.
 Visually, we take care not to use all capitalised, small cap, or italicised text.
 Our text is styled only with sans serif font family, and with no kerning.
 The layout justification on our text headings and paragraphs are either left justified or centred, and never block or full justified across the page.